gregorw/discriminable/README.md

 Single table inheritance (STI) for Ruby on Rails models (ActiveRecord) using enum, boolean, string and integer column types.

+In other words, use any _existing_ model attribute for STI instead of storing class names in a `type` column.

+**Related work**

+The idea was originally described in [“Bye Bye STI, Hello Discriminable Model”](https://www.salsify.com/blog/engineering/bye-bye-sti-hello-discriminable-model) by @rlburkes.

 ## Installation